eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

 tags:
 ---
 <div align="justify">
 Hello world!

+<br><br>

 Welcome to my little blog, where I will write about general things in science that interest.
 Sometimes I'll talk about my personal work, sometimes I'll try and explain a concept I find obscure, sometimes I'll talk about random stuff.
 It's my blog, I can do what I want with (whatever that is).

 <br><br>